 - Aimee Mullins: My 12 pairs of legs – Ted Talk

 - Stella Young: I’m not your inspiration, thank you very much – TEDxSydney

-Empathy labs are a great starting point for motivating your team and your organization to be more engaged with accessibility.
+Awareness labs are a great starting point for motivating your team and your organization to be more engaged with accessibility.
 Instead of viewing accessibility as a difficult add-on, participants can discover how necessary accessibility is for creating an equal experience for people with disabilities.
-Schedule an Empathy Lab with us, and jumpstart accessibility at your organization!
+Schedule an Awareness Lab with us, and jumpstart accessibility at your organization!